andrewdotn/crk-db/docs/MD.md

 ## General Notes

 * The field name `RapidWordsClasses` has "Words" (plural), but the field name `RapidWordIndices` has "Word" (singular).
+* There are 8 exact duplicates in the database that can be safely ignored.
+* There are 8,978 non-duplicates.

 ## SRO